GoyaPtyLtd/BaseElements-Plugin/docs/ProVersion.md

 If that translated to more income from Sponsors so that we could dedicate more resources to it, then that would be a great outcome for everyone.

-It doesn't matter to us if that income is solely with Goya, or is widespread across the community because of widespread assistance.
+It doesn't matter to us if that income is solely with Goya, or is widespread across the community because of widespread assistance - either would be a good outcome for everyone.

-#### Corporate Sponsor Options

-We've removed for now the $399 company sponsor option and are considering a broader Corporate Sponsor package.
-This would be much more aligned with a small number of companies, at a higher financial level, who are more closely aligned with the goals of the plugin.

-There's a whole lot of possible option we're considering here :

-* New custom dedicated functions.
-* Sponsor thanks in the code repo here.
-* Custom builds of the plugin, either for branding purposes, or locked down functionality.
-* What else ???

-If any of this interests you, please contact us.